LanceMcCarthy/PracticalAssignment/README.md

 ## Direct Assistance

 Don't be afraid to ask for assistance with technical issues where self-help information isn't sufficient.
 Email Kat or Lance with your question(s) and we'll follow up.
+Being able to ask for help when you need it is a very important quality for an engineer.